w3c/wai-intro-atag/content/no-code.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "[Draft] Guidelines to Make Your No-Code website Tool Accessible"
+title: "[Draft] Guidelines to Make Your No-Code Website Tool Accessible"
-# title_html: "[Draft] Guidelines to Make your No-Code website Tool Accessible<br>Get the gist of what your tool needs to support accessible website creation"
+# title_html: "[Draft] Guidelines to Make your No-Code Website Tool Accessible<br>Get the gist of what your tool needs to support accessible website creation"
 nav_title: "@@ No-Code"

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry